null

 Why Q4 planning matters for non-alcoholic programs

-- Demand compresses into weeks: Thanksgiving → New Year’s Eve concentrates traffic and banquets; inventory disappears quickly.
+• Demand compresses into weeks: Thanksgiving through New Year's Eve concentrates traffic and banquets, and inventory disappears quickly.

-- Guest inclusion drives covers: Elevated NA choices reduce “opt-outs,” increase party satisfaction, and support upsells.
+• Guest inclusion drives covers: elevated non-alcoholic choices reduce opt-outs, increase party satisfaction, and support upsells.

-- Operational control = profit: Locked specs, par levels, and delivery windows reduce waste, rush fees, and service delays.
+• Operational control equals profit: locked specs, par levels, and delivery windows reduce waste, rush fees, and service delays.

 So Jennie Paris

-Luxury, celebratory sparkling for toasts, prix-fixe menus, and VIP amenities.
-Position as the default welcome pour for holiday parties and NYE countdowns.
+Luxury celebratory sparkling for toasts, prix-fixe menus, and VIP amenities.
+Position it as the default welcome pour for holiday parties and NYE countdowns.

 Babylon Spritz

-Bright, consistent spritz base for high-volume service.
-Batch for receptions and banquets; fast to garnish and easy for cross-trained teams.
+A bright, consistent spritz base for high-volume service.
+Batch it for receptions and banquets — fast to garnish and easy for cross-trained teams.

 Copenhagen Sparkling Tea